Coatings, Paints | Rheology of Paints and Coatings

-These characteristics are also referred to as 'thixotropic behavior' and contribute substantially to whether a product is viewed negatively or positively by the end user.
+Structural regeneration, surface leveling and sagging behavior are significant quality characteristics for coatings.
+Therefore, the application behavior of two textured coatings was investigated using RheolabQC.
+These characteristics are also referred to as thixotropic behavior and contribute substantially to how a product is viewed by the end user.

 Experimental Setup